RaphaelIT7/gmod-holylib/README.md

 Called when the client sends the gameevent list it wants to listen to.
 Return `true` to stop the engine from future processing this list.

+> [!NOTE]
-NOTE: This and the hook below may be called with a NULL player.
+> This and the hook below may be called with a NULL player.
-it is caused by the player registering the gameevents before he spawned/got an entity.
+> it is caused by the player registering the gameevents before he spawned/got an entity.
-Because of this, the third argument was added.
+> Because of this, the third argument was added.

 #### HolyLib:PostProcessGameEvent(Player ply, table gameEvents, number plyIndex)
 Called after the engine processed the received gameevent list.